Modesty

 A Conscious Decision

 My closet experienced a “radical” transformation in the Spring of 2012.
 I purged it of most of my pants, leaving only two pairs of jeans for “just in case.”
-It wasn’t long after that I realized I didn’t need them, since I could do pretty much anything in a skirt or dress.
+It wasn’t long after, that I realized I didn’t need them, since I could do pretty much anything in a skirt or dress.
 So, I got rid of the two pants and have been fully skirts-and-dresses only ever since (the only exceptions are my pajama pants, and a few leggings and shorts I use under some of my dresses and skirts).

-Has it been hard?
-Not really, no. I find skirts and dresses very comfortable and practical.
-The hard part has been in feeling alone.
-Though I may see some ladies at the store who appear to be wearing a skirt or dress as part of their religious beliefs, most Christian ladies I know wear pants.
+The hardest part for me when I first began was in feeling alone, since most Christian ladies I know wear pants.
+I’ve since then been able to overcome that initial loneliness.
 Branching out into the online world has helped me find other ladies who think alike, and we have been able to support each other.

 ~Jessica